dontrolle/vscode-reflow-lines/testUnit/befor.md

-`{"settings": {"preferredLineLength":80, "doubleSpaceBetweenSentences": true, "resizeHeaderDashLines": true}}`
+`{"settings": {"preferredLineLength":80, "doubleSpaceBetweenSentences": true, "resizeHeaderDashLines": true, "wrapLongLinks":"wrap"}}`

 This markdown file is used by the getReflowedText_compare_before_and_after unit test.
 The test reads the *befor.md* file and iteratively performs a reflow operation on all lines it finds and compares each result to the corresponding lines in the *after.md* file.